 There is no upper limit to the amount you can invest.
 To set up income drawdown with Aviva, you need a minimum of £30,000.
 You may be able to take a tax-free cash lump sum (normally 25%) from each payment you make .

-Yes, you can start taking income straight away.
+Yes, you can start taking income straight away if you're 55 or over.
 Or, you can choose to just take your tax-free cash lump sum and wait to take any regular income at a time that's right for you.
 Your money could still benefit from further growth potential from the funds in which it's invested.

 Once you decide you want to take an income using income drawdown, you can usually choose to take the income monthly, quarterly, half-yearly or yearly.